These Democrats aren't attending Trump's inauguration

 - Some representatives will be protesting in DC and in their districts instead

-Washington (CNN)A growing number of Democratic lawmakers are boycotting President-elect Donald Trump's inauguration, particularly after revelations of Russia's alleged meddling in the 2016 election.
+Washington (CNN)A growing number of Democratic lawmakers are boycotting President-elect Donald Trump's inauguration, particularly after revelations of Russia's alleged meddling in the 2016 election and his rebuke of civil rights icon John Lewis on Saturday.

-Some members of Congress have said they will be protesting in DC and in their districts instead.
-Here's a list of Democrats who have publicly said they won't be at the ceremony Friday.
+Some members of Congress have said they will be protesting in Washington, D.C., and in their districts instead.
+Here's a list of Democrats who have publicly said they won't be at Friday's ceremony:

 Georgia Rep. John Lewis